CosmWasm/book/src/cross-contract/fixing-admin.md

 }
 ```

-Finally, we remove the irrelevant handler from the `contract::query` module.
+Finally, we remove the unnecessary handler from the `contract::query` module.
-We also need to make sure all references to it are gone (eg. if there are any
+We also need to make sure all references to it are gone (e.g. any references
-in the tests).
+in the tests if they exist).

 ## Generating the library output

-At the very beginning of the book, we set the `crate-type` in `Cargo.toml` as
+At the very beginning of the book, we set the `crate-type` in `Cargo.toml` to
 `"cdylib"`.
-It was required to generate the wasm output, but it comes with a
+This was required to generate the wasm output, but it comes with a
-drawback - the dynamic libraries, as this cannot be used as dependencies in
+drawback - dynamic libraries cannot be used as dependencies in
 other crates.
-It was not a problem before, but in practice we often want to
+It wasn;t a problem before, but in practice we often want to
-depend contract on others to get access to some types of them - for example,
+enable contracts that depend on others to have access to some of their types - for example,
 defined messages.

-Good for us.
-It is easy to fix.
-You might notice that the `crate-type` is an array,
+Lucky for us, it's easy to fix.
+You may have noticed that the `crate-type` is an array,
 not a single string.
 The reason for that is that our project can emit several
-targets - in particular, we can add there the default `"rlib"` crate type to
+targets - in particular, we can add the default `"rlib"` crate type to it.
+This
-make it generate a "rust library" output - which is what we need to use as a
+makes it generate a "rust library" output which is what we need to be able to use it as a
 dependency.
 Let's update our `Cargo.toml`:

 ```toml